andrewhwaller/rta-summer-seminar/slides.md

     * Christians frequently overestimate the historical claims that can be made about the Bible.
         * There are so many aspects of the historical content of the Bible that are impossible to verify archaeologically.
         * I can't, for example, prove to you that the Exodus happened; so, the idea that the Exodus is a historical event is a poor foundation for canonicity.
+            * This doesn't mean that the Bible is utterly ahistorical, but we should be realistic about the evidence we have and the claims we can reasonable make based on that evidence.
 * A self-authentication model is a step in the right direction.
     * However, this model still requires a significant emphasis on history.
     * This isn't bad, but the move to treat texts as historical or apostolic artefacts is often made too quickly.